Renza-afro/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6. Local variable- > Create a script that creates a new local variable, name:BEST, value:School.
 7. Global variable- > Create a script that creates a new global variable, name:BEST, value:School.
 8. Evry addition to true knowledge is an addition to human power- > Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+9. Divide and rule- > Write a script that prints the result of POWER divided by DIVIDE, followed by a new line, POWER  and DIVIDE are environment variable.